ebanner/archive-youtube-playlist/README.md

 ## Description

-This script will periodically move videos from my `Watch next` playlist to my Archive playlist.
+This script will move videos from my `Watch next` playlist to my Archive playlist at the end of every week.

 ## See also